Is TikTok Bulk Deletion Safe in 2026? How to Avoid Shadowban Risk

 - Avoid tools that ask for TikTok password submission.

-- Start with one cleanup target at a time (reposts first, likes second).
+- Start with one cleanup target at a time: videos, favorites, reposts, or liked videos.

 - Keep deletion sessions paced and monitor warnings.